wanglab-upenn/HiPR/mapseq/README.md

 ===========================================================================
 ## Software Requirements:
 - Linux-based operating system, or Mac OS.
 - Perl (v5.x).
 Important: Forks::Super module is required to run HiPR.
-To install, e.g., perl -MCPAN -e "install 'Forks::Super'"
+To install, e.g., perl -MCPAN -e "install 'Forks::Super'" or if it fails to install because some tests are failing during installation, these tests can be skipped altogether: ```perl -MCPAN -e "notest('install','Forks::Super')"```

 - Boost C++ libraries
 - Standard POSIX programs (awk, grep, bash)
 - C++ compiler (for re-compilation if necessary)